 Spelling Checker for Sphinx

-Sphinx to make it easy to check the spelling in large
+to make it easy to check the spelling in large reStructuredText

-feedback from users.
-I am working on a more extensive write-up of
+users.
+I am working on a more extensive write-up of creating a Sphinx